The Bankrate promise

 You can get tech upgrades faster

 Leased vehicles don’t tie you down as long as purchasing a car does.
-With how fast EV technology is improving, it may be worth getting into a vehicle that you can trade up for a better model in three years.
+With how fast EV technology is improving, it may be worth getting into a vehicle that you can trade up for a better model in a few years.

 You don’t have to worry about certain maintenance issues